-This Lyft Driver Is Trying To Educate Passengers About Sexual Assault
+This Lyft Driver Is Making It His Mission To Educate Riders About Rape Culture

 Tro'Juan Henderson, a 28-year-old Lyft driver, refused to pick up an intoxicated woman during his Wednesday shift in Dallas.

 He explained why in a PSA about fighting rape culture on Twitter.